AtharvaGholkar/DataAnalysisProjects/DataWithDanny_PizzaRunner_SQL_CaseStudy/Case_study_1/README.md

 9. What was the total volume of pizzas ordered for each hour of the day?
 10. What was the volume of orders for each day of the week?

-# :speech_balloon: B. Runner and Customer Experience
+# :question: B. Runner and Customer Experience

 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)
 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?